 Conclusion

-Low battery charge, functional state of the device and different hardware may introduce an unwanted data inconsistencies and jitters when capturing sensor information.
-Moreover, OS may greatly delay sensor data acquisition that can cause aliasing at higher than 8Hz frequency.
-Devices from different manufacturers and a number of sensors monitored may exacerbate that.
-Certain data acquisition algorithms, validation and/or resampling procedures have to be put in place before data can be deemed clean and usable for the high accuracy research.
+The number and quality of mobile device sensors have increased over the last few years.
+In this study, we exposed some of the data quality issues observed when the device is under different operating conditions.
+Indeed, the battery charge, functional state of the device, and different device hardware can introduce unwanted data inconsistencies and jitters when capturing sensor information.
+Moreover, the Operating System (OS) can under certain conditions delay the sensor data acquisition.
+These delays can cause aliasing at higher than 8Hz frequency ranges and affect high-frequency sensing.
+In addition, we observed that mobile devices from different manufacturers and the number of sensors monitored may exacerbate time gaps in sequential sensor data.
+Finally, due to the data delays, any applications that require data quality guarantees will have to implement data validation and/or resampling procedures.
+This is essential before data can become usable for applications and research that require high sensing frequencies and data consistency.

 References